-In this article, we discuss how you can get the most out of Microsoft Power BI for your enterprise.
-This article supplies the foundation for you to get more out of your data.
+Today, we will see how you can get the most out of Microsoft Power BI for your enterprise.
+This article provides the foundation for you to get more out of your data.

 Microsoft Power Platform